 Rides and attractions

-Express Passes are still available for purchase, or for guests staying at any of the premier Universal Orlando hotels.
-Universal has also expanded its use of the Virtual Line system, making it available (and sometimes required) for attractions including Hagrid’s Magical Creatures Motorbike Adventure, Harry Potter and the Escape from Gringotts, and Revenge of the Mummy.
+Express Passes are, of course, available for purchase, or for guests staying at any of the premier Universal Orlando hotels.
+Universal has also expanded its use of the Virtual Line system, making it occassionally available (and sometimes required) for attractions including Hagrid’s Magical Creatures Motorbike Adventure, or Harry Potter and the Escape from Gringotts.
 Download the free Universal app to familiarize yourself with this system before you go, and check for any updates while at the park.

 Characters can still be found throughout the parks, but the typical meet-and-greets are organized a little bit differently: guests will be positioned at a spot approximately six feet away from the characters to pose for snaps.
 You might even catch Hashtag the Panda waving from an open window at 30 Rock next to Race Through New York with Jimmy Fallon, or see Beetlejuice haunting the stage outside of the Horror Make-Up Show theater.